ionic-team/capacitor-assets/README.md

 If adaptive icons are used, regular Android icons are not generated.

-A color may also be used for the icon background by specifying the `--icon-background-source` option with a hex color code, e.g. `--icon-background-source #FFFFFF`.
+A color may also be used for the icon background by specifying the `--icon-background-source` option with a hex color code, e.g. `--icon-background-source '#FFFFFF'`.

 ## Install